Titan Invest November Review 2020

 When looking at its investment strategy, Titan invests in an all-equity portfolio concentrated in 20-30 individual stocks designed to beat the market, a proposition opposite of the diversified, index-based robo advisors that we have grown accustomed to.
 Its stock-selection process involves screening for the most commonly owned stocks at top hedge-funds and then conducting bottom-up research on those securities.
-In contrast to how most robo-advisors manage risk by allocating part of the portfolio to fixed income, Titan uses a “personalized-hedge”; Titan shorts the market in a customized way to fit a client’s risk tolerance.
+In contrast to how most robo-advisors manage risk by allocating part of the portfolio to fixed income, Titan uses a “personalized-hedge”; Titan shorts the market in a proportion to fit a client’s risk tolerance.
 We noticed this risk-management tool in full effect during the COVID-19 sell-off.
-Read more about that in our Robo Report Q1 performance commentary.
+Read more about that here.

 Titan has not offered any sort of financial planning at this point.
 Instead, it aims for a strategy focused on investment returns and relative outperformance.
 In terms of fees, its flagship strategy charges 1% which contrasts with typical hedge funds that charge a 2% management fee and another 20% in performance fees.
 This management fee is low when compared to traditional hedge funds, but on the high end when compared to other robo advisors.
 However, given that Titan is focused on investing directly in individual securities, there are minimal underlying-fund fees.
 Titan offers a zero-minimum initial investment, making it accessible to all investors.
 And if compared with a traditional hedge fund, the strategy is highly liquid with no lock-up periods.